NJBow/CV/README.md

 Towards the end of my degree, I realised that my passion lay in the field of Software development, whether that be Financial, gaming or pure technology based.
 All I wanted was to enter the industry and start build my ability.
 Thus Makers Academy Appeared.

-In the interview, I found myself trying to contain my excitement.
+In the Makers interview, I found myself trying to contain my excitement.
 When I made a mistake during the pair program or didn't do a very efficient method, and was corrected.
 I relished information and the new shortcuts and paths towards a uniquely fast and smart code to solve a problem.

 Graduating Makers has filled me with so much joy and a hunger to improve and to prove myself in code and the larger software community.